Steve Kurtz

-Steve Kurtz is an American artist and co-founder of the art collective Critical Art Ensemble (CAE).
+Steve Kurtz (May 8, 1958 – November 12, 2025) was an American artist and co-founder of the art collective Critical Art Ensemble (CAE).
 His work with CAE is considered pioneering in the areas of politically engaged art, interventionist practices, and cultural research and action in the field of biotechnology and ecological struggle.
-He is also a writer and educator.
+He was also a writer and educator.

 Kurtz's arrest in 2004 for suspected “bioterrorism” is the subject of a film, Strange Culture, by Lynn Hershman Leeson, and served as inspiration for the novel Orfeo by Richard Powers.

-Life and work
+Life and career

-Kurtz is a founding member of the award-winning art and theater collective Critical Art Ensemble (CAE).
+Kurtz was a founding member of the award-winning art and theater collective Critical Art Ensemble (CAE).
 Since its formation in 1987 in Tallahassee, Florida, CAE has been frequently invited to exhibit and perform projects examining issues surrounding information, communications and bio-technologies by museums and other cultural institutions.
 These include the Whitney Museum and the New Museum in NYC; the Corcoran Museum in Washington D.C.; the ICA, London; the MCA, Chicago; Schirn Kunsthalle, Frankfurt; Musée d’Art Moderne de la Ville de Paris; the London Museum of Natural History; the Kunsthalle Luzern; and Documenta(13).

 The collective has written seven books, and its writings have been translated into eighteen languages.
 Its work has been covered by art journals including Artforum, Kunstforum, and the Drama Review.
 CAE is the recipient of awards, including the 2007 Andy Warhol Foundation Wynn Kramarsky Freedom of Artistic Expression Grant, the 2004 John Lansdown Award for Multimedia, and the 2004 Leonardo New Horizons Award for Innovation.

+Kurtz studied sociology at University of North Texas and interdisciplinary humanities at Florida State University.

-Kurtz is emeritus professor of art at SUNY Buffalo, and former professor of art at Carnegie Mellon University.
+He was emeritus professor of art at the University at Buffalo, where he began teaching in 2002.
+From 1994 to 2002, he was a professor of art at Carnegie Mellon University, and he previously taught at Vermont College and Goddard College.

+Kurtz died of cancer on November 12, 2025, at the age of 67.
+In his final year of life, he led the completion and publication of the Critical Art Ensemble book Unreality and Its Discontents: The Struggle Against Christian Nationalism.